 5. Exceptions, Limitations, and Other Coverage Rules

 Don't skip the fine print.
-This section outlines if the plan requires prior authorization or referrals for certain services, and if it uses a provider network.
-It will state if services outside the network are covered and at what cost (usually much higher).
+This section tells you whether the plan requires prior authorization or referrals, and whether it uses a network.
+It also explains what happens if you go out of network — spoiler: it's almost always more expensive.

-- Compare During Enrollment: Place SBCs from different plans side-by-side.
-Focus on the deductible, out-of-pocket maximum, and the cost-sharing for services you use regularly.
+- Compare During Enrollment: Put SBCs from different plans side by side.
+Focus on the deductible, out-of-pocket max, and what you pay for the services you use most.

-- Estimate Your Total Annual Cost: Combine the premium with your estimated out-of-pocket costs for your expected care.
-The plan with the lowest premium may have the highest total cost.
+- Estimate Your Total Annual Cost: Add the premium to your expected out-of-pocket costs.
+The plan with the lowest premium might cost you more overall.

-- Check Your Network: Verify that your preferred doctors and hospitals are in-network.
-Out-of-network care is significantly more expensive.
+- Check Your Network: Make sure your preferred doctors and hospitals are in-network.
+Out-of-network care is a lot more expensive.

-- Use the Coverage Examples: If you have a known condition or are planning a procedure, these scenarios provide the best comparative insight.
+- Use the Coverage Examples: If you have a known condition or are planning a procedure, these examples give you the best comparison.